tagtogorg/tagtog-doc/collaboration.md

   <p>There are different ways you can organise your annotation tasks.
 These are the most common:</p>
   <br/>
   <h4>Each annotator annotates each document</h4>
-  <p>This flow is ideal for those projects requiring high-quality annotations and those complex annotation tasks (specific skills required, divergent interpretations, etc.).</p>
+  <p>This flow is ideal for those projects requiring high-quality annotations and complex annotation tasks (specific skills required, divergent interpretations, etc.).</p>
   <p class="numbered-item"><span class="number-1">1</span><strong>Add users to your project</strong>.
 Once you create a project you become its <code>admin</code>.
 Go to <i>Settings > Members</i> to add members to your project.
 Currently, each project member is added as <code>supercurator</code>.</p>
 </div>
 <div class="one-third-col">